AviatrixSystems/Docs/HowTos/gateway.rst

 Monitor Gateway Subnet
 -----------------------

-This feature allows you to enforce that no unauthorized EC2 instances being luanched on the gateway subnet.
+This feature allows you to enforce that no unauthorized EC2 instances being launched on the gateway subnet.
 Since an Aviatrix gateway must be launched on a public subnet, if you have policies that no EC2 instances can be launched on public subnets, this feature addresses that concern.